oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ::: danger WARNING
 In a previous version of docs we asked you to open `-p 42261:42261` port.
 This is no longer needed and should be removed immediately.
 Keeping that port open was a temporary measure and is unsafe generally.
-Please close that port and do not bind to it in any way.
+Please close that port to the public and do not bind to it in any way.
 :::

 This will create a docker container named `oasis_node`.
 This is useful to have a